Artist Statement

 -

-The surrealism I pursue is a means of fully integrating the conscious and unconscious realms of experience.
-Within what is described as absolute reality—surreality, the world of dreams and fantasies can merge with the rational world of everyday life.
-I believe that it is precisely at the moment when this boundary begins to tremble that the most truthful sensations emerge.
-This perspective is largely informed by theories of Sigmund Freud, which regard the unconscious as a fundamental source of imagination.
+The Surrealism I pursue is a means of perfectly uniting the conscious and unconscious realms of experience.
+Within “absolute reality,” or the surreal, the world of dreams and fantasy can merge with the everyday world of reason.
+I believe that the most truthful sensations emerge precisely in the moment when that boundary begins to tremble.
+This perspective stems largely from an engagement with the theories of Sigmund Freud, particularly the attitude of regarding the unconscious as a source of imagination.

 내가 추구하는 초현실주의는 경험의 의식적 영역과 무의식적 영역을 완벽하게 결합시키는 수단이며, ‘절대적 실재, 즉 초현실’ 속에서는 꿈과 환상의 세계가 일상적인 이성의 세계와 결합될 수 있다고 한다. 나는 바로 그 경계가 흔들리는 순간에 가장 진실한 감각이 떠오른다고 믿는다. 이러한 시선은 주로 지그문트 프로이트의 이론을 원용하면서 무의식의 세계를 상상력의 원천으로 간주하려는 태도에서 비롯된다.